cloudfish/SDC_Bench/README.md

 This is the benchmark program for [`Software Defined Cloud Computing`](http://sdc.ict.ac.cn/)!

-The workload run on the machine base on RISC-v instruction set, and the workload generator run on the x86 machine!
+The workloads run on the machine based on RISC-v instruction set, and the workload generators run on the x86 machine!

 ***